kent-rasmussen/azt/SIMPLEINSTALL.md

 2. Open a terminal (hit the Windows key then type `cmd` in the search box), and paste each of these (and hit enter):
     - `python -m pip install --upgrade pip setuptools wheel`
     - `python -m pip install pyaudio Pillow lxml`
-    - `python -m pip install patiencediff`
+    - `python -m pip install patiencediff` (not required as of Jan 2022; if you get an error here, just skip it)

 ## Install Git and Download A→Z+T